oci-landing-zones/oci-cis-landingzone-quickstart/README.md

 ![Architecture](images/Architecture.png)

-The diagram does not show the database compartment, because no resources are initially provisioned into that compartment.
-The greyed out icons in the AppDev compartment indicate services not provisioned by the template.
+The greyed out icons in the AppDev and Database compartments indicate services not provisioned by the template.

 The resources are provisioned using a single user account with broad tenancy administration privileges.